-There is a need to make the next generation more aware regarding efficient use of energy resources.
+There is a need to make the next generation more aware of the efficient use of energy resources.
 In this regard, promotion of energy efficiency in schools is being promoted through the establishment of Energy Clubs.

 5. Human Resource Development (HRD)

 The potential for improvement of energy efficiency of processes and equipment through awareness creation is vast.
-A sound policy for creation, retention and up gradation of skills of Human Resources is very crucial for penetration of energy efficient technologies and practices in various sectors.
+A sound policy for the creation, retention, and gradation of skills in Human Resources is crucial for the penetration of energy-efficient technologies and practices in various sectors.

-The component under HRD comprises of theory cum practice-oriented training programme and providing Energy Audit Instrument Support to the citizens.
+The component under HRD comprises of theory cum practice-oriented training program and provides Energy Audit Instrument Support to the citizens.

-UJALA scheme aims to promote efficient use of energy at the residential level, enhance the awareness of consumers about the efficacy of using energy efficient appliances and aggregating demand to reduce the high initial costs thus facilitating higher uptake of LED lights by residential users.
-It may be noted that the scheme was initially labelled DELP (Domestic Efficient Lighting Program) and was relaunched as UJALA.
+UJALA scheme aims to promote efficient use of energy at the residential level, enhance the awareness of consumers about the efficacy of using energy-efficient appliances, and aggregate demand to reduce the high initial costs thus facilitating higher uptake of LED lights by residential users.
+It may be noted that the scheme was initially labeled DELP (Domestic Efficient Lighting Program) and was relaunched as UJALA.

 The government of India launched the National Electric Mobility Mission Plan (NEMMP) 2020 in 2013.
 It aims to achieve national fuel security by promoting hybrid and electric vehicles in the country.
 There is an ambitious target to achieve 6-7 million sales of hybrid and electric vehicles year on year from 2020 onwards.

-The Perform, Achieve and Trade Scheme (PAT) scheme is a unique and innovative initiative, perhaps with no precedence anywhere else in the world.
-PAT would become a valuable model for other countries to adopt for their own energy efficiency programmes with a business perspective.
-Standards and Labelling of equipment and appliances programme have created a market transformation.
+The Perform, Achieve, and Trade Scheme (PAT) scheme is a unique and innovative initiative, perhaps with no precedence anywhere else in the world.
+PAT would become a valuable model for other countries to adopt for their energy efficiency programs from a business perspective.
+Standards and Labelling of equipment and appliance programs have created a market transformation.